 Is the PIN secure?

 The PIN serves to allow only the correct user to access their organization's data in the app.
 Therefore, an end user must sign in with their work or school account before they can set or reset their Intune app PIN.
-This authentication is handled by Azure Active Directory via secure token exchange and is not transparent to the Intune App SDK.
+This authentication is handled by Microsoft Entra ID via secure token exchange and isn't transparent to the Intune App SDK.
 From a security perspective, the best way to protect work or school data is to encrypt it.
-Encryption is not related to the app PIN but is its own app protection policy.
+Encryption isn't related to the app PIN but is its own app protection policy.

 How does Intune protect the PIN against brute force attacks?